The Real Rollo

 Clive has spent five seasons inhabiting this world of bloodshed and battles and admits filiming documentary helped him understand Rollo better.
 Clive explains it was a much more meaningful experience being able to immerse himself in the history of Rollo now, having played him for so many years than if he was fresh to the role.

 Clive describes the process of playing Rollo, as rather like smashing the image of Duke of Normandy into a thousand pieces which are gradually reassembled over the series.
-It must have been great fun having this noble destination in mind, playing scenes in which Rollo’s behavior is anything but royal - for instance when he scales Paris’s ramparts unleashing bloody hell against his future subjects.
+It must have been great fun having this noble destination in mind, playing scenes in which Rollo’s behavior is anything but royal - for instance when he scales Paris’s ramparts to unleash bloody hell against his future subjects.
 How to get from this ‘renowned wolf’ with man-bun, leather trousers and Viking axe – Clive’s favourite outfit in the series by the way - to head of a French royal line.

 The documentary talks about how Rollo is a more sophisticated kind of Viking and there is a lot of fun in season 4 where Rollo has a right royal makeover where he’s given a good wash, puts on a gold-laced tunic, has a hair cut and learns the Frankish tongue.
 This refined image of the Duke of Normandy is partially reconstructed.